 - Le Germain (downtown Calgary) and Hotel Arts Kensington (overlooking the river) are my two favorite places to stay in Calgary.
 Both are classy and very comfortable, have excellent onsite restaurants, and in excellent locations for seeing the best of Calgary on foot.

 - Sheraton Cavalier (NE just off the Highway) is a comfortable and fun place for families to stay in Calgary.
 It has a great pool and hot tub area with a waterslide, and it’s just off the Trans-Canada Highway.
 Plus, on onsite steakhouse, bistro, pub, Starbucks and fitness center.

 - Kananaskis Mountain Lodge (1hour west of Calgary): If you’d rather head straight for the mountains, I personally recommend Kananaskis Mountain Lodge is pretty amazing.
 It has 5 restaurants, a spa, indoor heated pool and children’s area with activities.
 Also, the Lodge can arrange various activities, like cycling the nearby paths, whitewater rafting, horseback riding and ski trips.

-ALBERTA ROAD TRIP: Alberta Badlands, Edmonton + Rocky Mountains
+LEG 5: ALBERTA ROAD TRIP to Alberta Badlands, Edmonton + Rocky Mountains

 Alberta has SO much to see and do on a cross-Canada road trip.
 As much as I love the Calgary drive to Banff, you’d definitely be missing out if you didn’t do this circle route idea.